StyraInc/regal/docs/language-server.md

   src={require('./assets/lsp/completion.png').default}
   alt="Screenshot of completion suggestions as displayed in Zed"/>

-New completion providers are added continuosly, so if you have a suggestion for a new completion, please [open an issue](https://github.com/StyraInc/regal/issues)!
+New completion providers are added continuously, so if you have a suggestion for a new completion, please
+[open an issue](https://github.com/StyraInc/regal/issues)!

 ### Code actions